-If you have read my writing on tech hiring, you might expect it to be a case against ill-defined criteria like smart or assertive.
+If you have read my writing on tech hiring, you might expect this post to be a case against ill-defined criteria like smart or assertive.
 While that is also a tech hiring scourge that I hate, this post is not about that.

 This post is a case against applauding intelligence in a software engineer.*

 *And actually maybe anyone, but I’ll stick to what I know.

 We do this constantly.
 “Oh, she’s so smart,” the beaming manager will say of a direct report.
 We refer to the engineers at the cornerstones of our projects as “whiz kids” and “geniuses.”
 Candidates with privileged Ivy League pedigrees get preferential treatment because hiring managers equate that pedigree to “smart.”
 Candidates without such privilege scramble to code “smart” into their credentials with other phrases like “fast learner” or “intellectual.”